South Africa: Risk Assessment

 Business Climate Rating1

-South Africa has a modern legal system but government inefficiency, the lack of qualified work force; the high crime rate and corruption handicap the business environment.
+South Africa has a modern legal system.
+But the inefficiency of the administration, the lack of skilled workers, crime and corruption weigh on the business climate.

-- Wealth of natural resources (gold, platinum, coal, chromium…)
+- Natural resources (gold, platinum, coal, chromium, etc.)

-- Poverty, inequality, sources of social risk (crime, demonstrations)
+- Poverty, inequalities, sources of social risks (crime, demonstrations)

-- High unemployment and shortage of skilled labour
+- High level of unemployment and shortages of skilled labour

 - Infrastructure shortcomings (transport, energy)